 The Brown Derby appeared in the book Hollywood Cocktails, published in 1933.
 But it also appeared under a different name, the De Rigueur Cocktail, in British bartender Harry Craddock’s classic 1930 tome, The Savoy Cocktail Book.
 Did the former book steal the recipe from the latter and change its name?
 Were two similar drinks with the same recipe created independently by different people and given different names?
 It’s impossible to know for sure, but the Brown Derby eventually became the widely adopted name to refer to this sweet, tart, refreshing cocktail.

 Click Play to See This Brown Derby Cocktail Come Together

 Add the bourbon, grapefruit juice and honey syrup into a shaker with ice and shake until well-chilled.

 Fine-strain into a cocktail glass.

-Express the oil from a grapefruit twist and drop in to garnish (or garnish with a grapefruit wedge).
+Express the oil from a grapefruit twist over the drink and drop the twist into the drink to garnish.

 What's the Difference Between Honey and Honey Syrup?

 The Brown Derby is easy to make—you simply shake bourbon, grapefruit and honey syrup with ice.
 But it’s important to note that this recipe doesn't call for pure honey, but rather honey syrup, which is honey that's been thinned with water to make it more easily mixable in the cocktail.
 To create honey syrup, simply mix honey with an equal amount of warm water and stir until fully dissolved, then allow to cool.

 If you end up making extra, the honey syrup will last for up to a month in the fridge, so you can keep some on hand for additional recipes.